arpanpramanik2003/fruit-veg-classification/README.md

 - **Bar Chart:** Visualization of class probabilities

 ## 🛠️ Future Improvements
-- Improve accuracy with advanced architectures (ResNet, MobileNetV2)
+- Enhance accuracy further with data augmentation
-- Deploy on cloud platforms like **Render/Streamlit Cloud**
+- Deploy on reliable cloud platforms with minimal latency
-- Add more dataset classes for better generalization
+- Add support for more categories and datasets

 ## 📜 License
 This project is open-source and available under the **MIT License**.